 The struggle for rights is ongoing.
 In seeking to establish, enhance, and preserve our rights, we have to show law-makers, the public, and employers just how important our rights are and what we are willing to do to defend them.
 More specifically, just as our union predecessors went on strike, picketed, demonstrated, lobbied, fought, and yes, even died, to have the basic union rights of freedom to associate and to bargain collectively recognized by governments and employers, we struggle today to preserve these same rights under constant pressure to restrict the rights of workers and unions.

 Due to the efforts of our predecessors in the union movement and in the PSAC members today can lay claim to a significant number of rights.
 We have certain union rights that are enshrined in law; we have employee rights as found in our collective agreements; and, we have membership rights as set out in the PSAC constitution, the component by-laws, local by-laws and other regulations and directives as set in place by the decision-makers within the union.
-In this and other handouts included in your kit, we examine these rights in more detail.

 Keeping our rights means using them.
 We have to exercise our rights in order to protect our interests and achieve our goals.
 For instance, we uphold our right to vote by voting.
 We uphold our right to equality by demanding fair and equal treatment and we uphold our right to free speech by voicing our opinions.